TanvirArjel/CustomValidation/README.md

        To mark a field required based on the value of another field.

    # Dynamic Validation
-   From version 1.4.0, validation against dynamic values from database, configuration file or any external source added for the following type:
+   Validation against dynamic values from database, configuration file or any external sources added for the following type:
     **1. File Type:** with `ValidateFile()` method
     **1. DateTime Type:** with `ValidateMaxAge()` and `ValidateMinAge()` method as follows: